안녕하세요! 토미입니다.

 Please read this to convey your desperation.

 Last, but not least!!!
-Let’s see 만 못하다.
-It literally means, “cannot do only.”
-But in fact, it means, “not match up to / to be worse than.”
+Let’s see -만 못하다.
+It means, “cannot do only.”
+But it means “not match up to / to be worse than.”

 In other words, it means, “compared to something, (sub) does not have enough ability.”
-Since it is confusing to literally translate this grammar, you might want to memorize its meaning entirely.
+Since it is confusing to translate this grammar literally, you might want to memorize its meaning entirely.

 Nouns +만 못하다